 Terms of Service: Participants will be expected to perform research-based duties, including the creation of data reports, dossiers, and web content.

-Deadline: Rolling annual due dates: TBD for 2015
+Deadline: Rolling annual due dates: TBD

 Undergraduates can gain valuable academic and field experience in the public health sector during this 10-month internship that takes place in both Georgia and New York.